Convenience store: Finland

 In Finland, convenience stores are referred to as kiosks, except for those found inside service stations, which are referred to simply as stores.
 The biggest convenience store chain is R-Kioski, with over 560 kiosks across the country, which are all franchise-licensed businesses.
 There are some independent convenience stores that use the word Kymppi or number 10 in their business name, which is reminiscent of a former large convenience store chain called 10-Kioski, which vanished around the early 2000s.
 Kymppi is a spoken colloquial word for number 10 ("kymmenen") in Finnish.

-Smaller towns often have independent kiosks, as an R-Kioski franchise store needs a decent customer volume to be profitable.
+Smaller towns often have independent kiosks.
 Convenience stores at service stations are run by either the station's parent oil company such as Shell or by either of the two major retail corporations in Finland, Kesko or S Group.
 Virtually all staffed service stations have a small convenience store.